Lived Experience Project

 Led by organisations such as SHARC (the Self Help Addiction Resource Centre), groups are increasingly being delivered in partnership with professional treatment organisations.
-In the gambling-space, the foundation-funded ongoing ‘Peer Connect’ program supports people with lived experience to provide telephone-based support to others.
+In the gambling-space, the Foundation-funded ongoing ‘Peer Connect’ program supports people with lived experience to provide telephone-based support to others.

-A range of innovative prevention projects (ReSpin, 3 Sides of a Coin, ‘Banyule Community Health’s ‘Podcast Project’) also draw upon personal experience in different ways.
+A range of innovative prevention projects (ReSpin, 3 Sides of the Coin, Banyule Community Health’s ‘Podcast Project’) also draw upon personal experience in different ways.
 However, aside from the 12-step modalities (Gambler’s Anonymous, Pokies Anonymous) there are currently no face-to-face peer support groups dedicated to harm from gambling.

-Consequently, in early 2018 the foundation will partner with Banyule Community Health to pilot the delivery of a support group, facilitated by people with lived experience.
+Consequently, in early 2018 the Foundation will partner with Banyule Community Health to pilot the delivery of a support group, facilitated by people with lived experience.
 This is an exciting initiative designed to explore possibilities and generate learnings.
 Some key details:

 Findings will be presented to Gambler’s Help services with a view to considering ways to develop the contribution of people with lived experience across the sector.